seamapi/precompose/README.md

 - If your host is also managed by OSTree and is based on the same OS as your containers, then images are also deduplicated at the file level against the host.
 - Updates are done at the file level, instead of at the layer level - this can save significant amounts of bandwidth when only one or a few files in a layer have changed.

-`holocron` produces an OSTree commit which contains:
+`precompose` produces an OSTree commit which contains:

 - Your original `docker-compose.yml`, rewritten to pin each image to a specific SHA
 - Any `env_file` referenced by your `docker-compose.yml`